ESPRI-Mod/synda/sdt/doc/selection_file.md

 # Selection file

-To select which data to download, you need to set filters.
-Filters are stored in selection files (aka template).
+A selection file contain parameters to define which data you want to download from ESGF archive, how to download it and how to store the data.

 Those selection files are stored in '$HOME/sdt/selection' folder (single-user installation) or '/etc/synda/sdt/selection' (multi-user installation).

 Example of a selection file